-In October 2022, the Company entered into a \$350 million Term Loan with Pharmakon that matures on October 19, 2027.
-The Term Loan bears interest at a rate based upon the SOFR, subject to a SOFR floor of 2.5%, in addition to a margin of 7.75% per annum.
-Up to 50% of the interest payable during the first 24 months from the closing of the Term Loan may be paidin-kind at the Company's election.
-If elected, paid-in-kind interest will be capitalized and added to the principal amount of the Term Loan.
-The Term Loan, including the paid-in-kind interest, will be repaid in eight equal quarterly payments starting in the 13th quarter following the closing of the Term Loan, subject to the achievement of specified ARIKAYCE data thresholds and certain other conditions.
-Net proceeds from the Term Loan, after deducting the lenders fees and deal expenses of \$15.1 million, were \$334.9 million.
+In October 2022, the Company entered into the \$350.0 million Tranche A Term Loan with Pharmakon that would have matured on October 19, 2027.
+The Tranche A Term Loan originally bore interest at a rate based upon the SOFR, subject to a SOFR floor of 2.5%, in addition to a margin of 7.75% per annum.
+Up to 50% of the interest payable during the first 24 months from the closing of the Tranche A Term Loan could have been paid-in-kind at the Company's election.
+If elected, paid-in-kind interest would have been capitalized and added to the principal amount of the Tranche A Term Loan.
+The Tranche A Term Loan, including the paid-in-kind interest, would have been repaid in eight equal quarterly payments starting in the 13th quarter following the closing of the Tranche A Term Loan (i.e., the quarter ending March 31, 2026), except that the repayment start date could have been extended at the Company's option for an additional four quarters, so that repayments start in the 17th quarter following the closing of the Tranche A Term Loan, subject to the achievement of specified ARIKAYCE data thresholds and certain other conditions.
+Net proceeds from the Tranche A Term Loan, after deducting the lenders fees and deal expenses of \$15.1 million. were \$334.9 million.